suketk/veritalabs/index.md

   - block: one-column-1
     slug: intro
     headline: What's The Moai?
-    content: The Moai is a self-development platform built for creators.
+    content: The Moai is a program development platform built for creators.
       <br><br>
-      It helps you run programs backed by behavioral science to enable lasting habit change for your audience through accountability and community.
+      You can use it to create programs backed by behavioral science to enable lasting habit change for your audience through accountability and community.
 In exchange, you get to elevate your impact, understand your users better, and build a more aligned business model.
       <br><br>
       Join for free - we only make money when you do.
   - block: feature-list